jodesarro/bessel-library/README.md

 See Refs. [[1–3](#references)] for more information concerning Bessel functions.

+## How to use

+The library is in a header-only library style, i.e., there is nothing to build, you only have to include the *<a href="bessel-library.hpp">bessel-library.hpp</a>* file into your project.

 ## Available features

 ### _J_<sub>_ν_</sub>(_z_)—Cylindrical Bessel function of the first kind